zbc163001/corda/docs/source/cordapp-custom-serializers.rst

     }

-Without a custom serializer we cannot serialize this class as there is no public constructor that facilitates the initialisation of al of its's properties.
+Without a custom serializer we cannot serialize this class as there is no public constructor that facilitates the initialisation of all of its's properties.

 To be serializable by Corda this would require a custom serializer as follows